erramirez/r4bs/DataManipulation.md

 First things first - let's make sure you have all the necessary files.

 1. Navigate to the [r4bs github repo](https://github.com/erramirez/r4bs)
-2. Dowload or Clone the repo
+2. Download or Clone the repo
 3. Open the r4bs.Rproj file

 Tidy Data
 ---------

-When working with the tidyverse family of packages and analytical processes it's best to follow tidy data princples.
+When working with the tidyverse family of packages and analytical processes it's best to follow tidy data principles.
 In the book, [*R for Data Science*](http://r4ds.had.co.nz/tidy-data.html), tidy data is described as:

 > There are three interrelated rules which make a dataset tidy: \* Each variable must have its own column. \* Each observation must have its own row. \* Each value must have its own cell.